Homeric scholarship: Peisistratean edition

 Strabo reports an account by Hereas accusing Peisistratos, tyrant of Athens, r.
-561-527 BCE, or Solon (638-558 BCE), sometime eponymous archon and lawgiver, starting 594 BCE, of altering the Iliad's Catalogue of Ships to place the 12 ships from Salamis in the Athenian camp, proving that Athens owned Salamis in the Trojan War.
+561-527 BCE, or Solon (638-558 BCE), sometime eponymous archon and lawgiver, starting 594 BCE, of altering the Iliads Catalogue of Ships to place the 12 ships from Salamis in the Athenian camp, proving that Athens owned Salamis in the Trojan War.
 Others denied the theory, Strabo said.
 The story implies that Peisistratos or Solon had some authority over a presumed master text of the Iliad, and yet Athens at the time had little political power over the Aegean region.
 Strabo was not the only accuser.
 Plutarch also accuses him of moving a line from Hesiod to λ630 (Odyssey Book 11).

 Diogenes Laërtius relates that in the time of Solon the Iliad was being “rhapsodized” (rhapsodeisthai) in public recitations.
 One of Solon's laws mandates that, in such performances, one rhapsode was to pick up where the previous left off.
 The involvement of a state official in these rhapsodizations can be explained by their being performances at state-sponsored sacred festivals.

 Cicero says that previously the books of Homer were “confused” (confusos), but that Peisistratos “disposed” (disposuisse) them as they were then.
 A scholion on Iliad, Book K, in manuscript T, says that they were “arranged” (tetachthai) by Peisistratos into one poem.
 Apparently the impromptu composition of shorter poems on a known theme was forced into a continuous presentation by Solon, and edited by Peisistratos.

 A number of other fragments testify to a written edition by Peisistratos, some credible, some not.
 A few mention the establishment of a Peisistratean school.
 In others, Hipparchus (son of Peisistratos) published the edition and passed a law that it must be read at the Panathenaic Games, which began in 566 BCE, before the tyranny of his father, from 561 BCE.
 Peisistratos was succeeded by his sons in 527 BCE.

-Ionicization of the text

-The linguist, August Fick, hypothesized a “metamorphosis of the originally Achaean Iliad into its present Ionic form.”
-By Achaean he meant Aeolic Greek, and by Ionic form, Ionic Greek.
-He based his theory on the partial substitution of Ionic words for Aeolic ones; i.e., where the Ionic forms fit the meter, which was Dactylic hexameter, they replaced the Aeolic, but where they did not, the Aeolic was left intact.
-For example, Atreidēs, “sons of Atreus,” the nominative case, is Ionic, but the genitive plural is Atreidaōn, an Aeolic form, instead of the Ionic Atreideōn, which does not fit the meter.